 Prerequisite: JOUR 060 with a minimum grade of C or equivalent.
 Course advisory: Eligibility for English 001.
 Intermediate journalism students will broaden their newsgathering skills while creating content for and producing the student news publications, The Tempest newspaper and the SolanoTempest.net website.
 This is a practical laboratory that produces a journalistic product for distribution to a college-wide audience.
 Journalistic ethics and legal aspects will be covered.
 Students will work primarily in two of the following areas: researching, writing and editing articles, taking photographs, creating illustrations, creating multimedia stories, or designing pages and graphics.
 Students are limited to four classes within the Publications Laboratory family.
+Students may take this course up to the maximum number of units over multiple semesters.
 C-ID JOUR 131.
 Seven hours lab, two hours activity.